zowe/zowe-cli/CONTRIBUTING.md

 Determine if the infrastructure enhancement applies to Zowe CLI or Imperative CLI Framework, or if it is best suited as a plug-in to the core.

-Zowe CLI is built on [Imperative CLI Framework](https://github.com/zowe/imperative/wiki).
-Most Zowe CLI core functionality is contained within the framework.
-Work in, or submit issues to, the Imperative CLI Framework repository when you want to enhance the following core functionalities:
+Zowe CLI is built on [Imperative CLI Framework](https://github.com/zowe/zowe-cli/wiki).
+Most Zowe CLI core functionality is contained within the framework, such as:

   - REST client
   - Logging